yoe/SReview/README.md

 Perl with Mojolicious), and a backend which consists of another set of perl scripts.

+To run the webinterface in a test environment, run:

+    export SREVIEW_WDIR=$(pwd)
+    sreview-config --action=update

+and review the `config.pm` file that this creates.
+Edit it, either by way of an editor, or by using

+    sreview-config --set=key=value --action=update

-To run the webinterface in a test environment, copy the `config.pl.template` file in the web directory to `config.pl`, edit it, run "./sreview daemon", and browse to the URL given.
-To run the webinterface in production, see [Mojo::Server::Hypnotoad](http://mojolicious.org/perldoc/Mojo/Server/Hypnotoad) (or some of the other guides over there).
+then run `sreview-web daemon`, and browse to the URL given.
+To run the webinterface in production, see [Mojo::Server::Hypnotoad](http://mojolicious.org/perldoc/Mojo/Server/Hypnotoad) (or some of the other guides over there), or use the Debian packages provided (which should make `sreview-web` start at system boot time).

 To run the backend, it is recommended that you install gridengine first.
 In theory, the backend *should* work without gridengine, but that is not